dchampion/crypto/doc/NumberTheory.md

 # [Fundamental Theorem of Arithmetic](https://en.wikipedia.org/wiki/Fundamental_theorem_of_arithmetic)

 All integers greater than $1$ are the product of a unique set of primes.
 For example, $3$ and $5$ are the unique prime factors of $15$; and $2$, $2$, $3$ and $5$ are the unique prime factors $60$.

-## Proof
-- If a prime divides the product of two integers, then it must divide at least one of these integers (proven by Euclid's lemma)

 # [Miller&ndash;Rabin Theorem](https://en.wikipedia.org/wiki/Miller%E2%80%93Rabin_primality_test)